NicoPANW/Contrail_Cookbook/docs/index.md

 _This Contrail_Cookbook has been written based on a [Tungsten Fabric](https://tungsten.io/) cluster, from early October 2018 trunk build (post 5.0.1) and Openstack Queens._

-_Screenshots are in PNG format, so a bit heavy and so taking some time to load, but best quality._
+_Screenshots are in PNG format, so a bit heavy and therefore taking some time to load, but best quality._

 Table of Contents